mscroggs.co.uk

 If you enjoyed these puzzles, check out Advent calendar 2025,

-puzzles about lists, or a random puzzle.
+puzzles about hexagons, or a random puzzle.

 Archive